OKR05 Industrial Stormwater

-What do I need to do if I decide to move to another location or if I decide to close our facility entirely?
+What do we need to do if we decide to move to another location or if we decided to close our facility entirely?

 What will happen once I submit an NOT form to DEQ?

 After receiving a complete and accurate NOT form, DEQ may perform a site inspection before processing your NOT form.
 If approved, DEQ will let you know about the termination of your stormwater permit.
-Your authorization to discharge under the OKR05 Permit terminates at midnight (12:00 a.m.) of the day that DEQ issue a termination letter notifying you that you have met all termination requirements and your complete NOT has been processed.
+Your authorization to discharge under the OKR05 Permit terminates at midnight (12:00 a.m.) of the day that you are notified that that you have met all termination requirements and your complete NOT has been processed.